iExecBlockchainComputing/iexec-apps/cloud-computing/nodejs-hello-world/README.md

 ## TEE (protected) mode
-To convert the application into **TEE** mode, first, it needs to be build in **Standard** mode as instructed in the section above.
+To convert the application into **TEE** mode, first, it needs to be built in **Standard** mode as instructed in the section above.
-Then the produced image is converted using `sconify.sh` script into a newly created TEE enabled image `tee-nodejs-hello-world`:
+Then the standard image is converted using `sconify.sh` script into a newly created TEE enabled image `tee-nodejs-hello-world`:

 ### Build (conversion)